Start an anvi'o interactive display to see functions across genomes.

 Currently, anvi-display-functions can work with any combination of genomes from external-genomes, internal-genomes, and genomes-storage-db.

-If you are only interested in a text output, see the program anvi-script-gen-function-matrix-across-genomes that can report functions-across-genomes-txt files.
+If you are only interested in text output, see the program anvi-script-gen-function-matrix-across-genomes that can report functions-across-genomes-txt files.

 anvi-display-functions -e external-genomes \ --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db

-You can replace the annotation source based on what is available across your genomes.
+You can modify the annotation source based on what is available across your genomes.
 You can use the program anvi-db-info to see all available function annotation sources in a given contigs-db or genomes-storage-db.
-You can also use the program anvi-import-functions to import ANY kind of functional grouping of your genes and use those ad hoc functional sources to display their distribution across genomes.
+You can also use the program anvi-import-functions to import ANY type of functional grouping of your genes and use those ad hoc functional sources to display their distribution across genomes.
 Please see functions for more information on functions and how to obtain them.

 anvi-display-functions -e external-genomes \ -i internal-genomes \ -g genomes-storage-db \ --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db